hadi-ramezani/TrajAnalysis/README.md

 This project contains several python scripts that I wrote over years to analyze the trajectories of atomistic MD simulations.
 The scripts make use of MDAnalysis library (http://www.mdanalysis.org/).
 I used version 0.10.0 of the library at the time.
-The syntaxes might be slightly different in newer versions.
+The syntax might be slightly different in newer versions.
-Most of the scripts can be adapted for use in similar systems such as lipid membranes.
+Most of the scripts should be easily adaptable for use in similar systems such as lipid membranes.
 Some scripts perform trivial calculations and some others accomplish pretty sophisticated analysis.
 Currently, there are two main folders in this project.

-1) 1D: This folder contains scripts to analyze thin films of liquid crystals (both free-standing films and systems in contact with an aqueous phase).
-Please cite the following papers when you use those scripts:
+1) 1D: This folder contains scripts to analyze thin films of liquid crystals (free-standing films and systems in contact with aqueous phases).
+Please cite the following papers when you use the scripts in this folder:

 - “Understanding atomic-scale behavior of liquid crystals at aqueous interfaces”
 H. Ramezani-Dakhel, M. Sadati, M. Rahimi, A. Ramirez-Hernandez, Benoît Roux, and